 The Brainworks Booth

-Each spring the UA hosts the Tucson Festival of Books, one of the largest book festivals in the country.
+Each spring the UA hosts the Tucson Festival of Books, the third largest book festivals in the country.
+Last year nearly 150,000 people attended.
 A sizeable portion of the Festival is reserved for Science City.
 Science City hosts a huge number of different science-themed booths and stations designed to display and demonstrate science to the general community in a fun and interactive way.
 One of those booths is the Brainworks booth, co-sponsored by the School of Mind, Brain and Behavior and by the Tucson Chapter of the Society for Neuroscience.

 The Brainworks booth is a great opportunity for NSCS students to get out there and tap into the public’s interest in the brain.
-Stations at the Brainworks booth typically include: a brain zoo (including a human brain!); many sensory stations (taste, temperature and pain, touch and proprioception); prism glasses and mirror boxes to show rapid brain plasticity; a physiology station or two (antennograms, EMGs); a kid’s table; an aphasia station; an audiology station at which there will be testing of sound levels coming out of head-sets; and one on traumatic brain injury.
+Stations at the Brainworks booth typically include: a brain zoo (including a human brain!); many sensory stations (taste, temperature and pain, touch and proprioception); prism glasses and mirror boxes to show rapid brain plasticity; physiology stations (EMGs and probing brains for optimal neuronal stimul1); a kid’s table; an audiology station at which there will be testing of sound levels coming out of head-sets; and one on traumatic brain injury.
 In addition, there are 4-5 volunteers who are our "roving neuroscientists."
 These volunteers are free to move around Science City with their demos and their awesome brain hats and interact with people on the fly.
-The rovering neuroscientists do fun demonstrations such as illusions, reaction time and multi-tasking, and the jelly bean taste-vs-smell test.
+The roving neuroscientists do fun demonstrations such as illusions, reaction time and multi-tasking, and the jelly bean taste-vs-smell test.
+We’re also partnering with the Brain Bus to focus on strokes, concussions, and brain images (including a virtual reality demo)!